opencord/docs/operating_cord/api.md

 # APIs

 This section describes workflows for interacting with the API of the CORD.
-There are multiple API mechanisms.
+There are multiple APIs.
 Some of them are used in a Northbound context, for services sitting on top the CORD, and some are used internally for components to communicate with each other.